immcantation/igphyml/docs/usage/buildtrees.rst

 BuildTrees produces many intermediate files that are usually not useful to the user.
 To delete them after IgPhyML is run, use ``--clean all``::

- BuildTrees.py -d example.tab --log ex.log --collapse --igphyml --clean all
+ BuildTrees.py -d example.tsv --log ex.log --collapse --igphyml --clean all

 .. _ncdr3: